Cycling and Exploring by Nha Trang Beach

 Cycling Tour in Nha Trang

-We borrowed bicycles from our Airbnb for a day trip on Monday and took in some of the sites.
+We borrowed bicycles from our Airbnb for a day trip on Monday and took in some of the sights.
 We biked up along Nha Trang Beach, crossed the Tran Phu Bridge, and hung out in the beach park across the bridge for a while before turning around.
 The sun came out for a few hours while we were at the beach.

 The man and the wave.
 Nha Trang Beach in Vietnam.